Significant Domestic Violence and Sole Custody in Arizona | Voted “Best of the Valley”

-**Working copy**

 Significant Domestic Violence and Sole Custody in Arizona

 Many parents have questions regarding the impact of significant domestic violence and sole custody in Arizona.
 Sole custody orders issued by an Arizona judge may be appealed to the Arizona Court of Appeals, which will review the case to determine if there were apparent errors in interpreting the law in regards to the situation at hand or a trial judge’s abuse of his or her discretion.
 Elizabeth Hurd and Heber J. Hurd were married in 1995 and had three children (all of which are minors as of the court proceedings here related).
 On October 26, 2004, there was an incident of violence reported on behalf of the two older children in which children told an emergency room nurse that their father hurt them.
 Police were contacted.
 The mother advised authorities she had been too afraid to report previous incidents.
 At this point, the mother and the children moved to Idaho.

 In December of 2004, the father moved to Idaho.
 While in Idaho, the two oldest children attended counseling to address distress in relation to traumatic experiences and witnessing abuse and violence.
 In June 2005 the father moved back to Arizona.
 In August 2005 the mother and children moved back to Arizona as well.
 In November 2005 the parties became involved in disputes regarding care of their minor children.
 The mother obtained an Order of Protection (OOP).
 The father was prohibited from seeing the children.
 In December 2005, the father filed for dissolution of marriage and sought joint custody of the minor children.
 Mother responded by seeking supervised parenting time for the father based on allegations of a history of domestic violence and the Order of Protection that was still in place.
 Temporary orders were issued granting the father supervised parenting time three times each week.

 After interviews with Conciliation Services, it was agreed that the father would have the three minor children on Sundays.
 Shortly after this time, the mother lost her job and she moved herself and the children into a family shelter in October 2006.
 She filed a petition to relocate with the children to Wisconsin in order to be closer to the family.
 In November 2006, the mother obtained a new job, but she and the children stayed in the family shelter until February 2007.
 A trial was held on January 16, 2007, to consider custody and relocation issues.
 The father continued to have supervised parenting time with the three minor children.

 A petition was filed on February 16, 2007, the father alleged that the mother was not bringing the children to his supervised parenting time at the father’s church as agreed.
 A hearing on this petition occurred on March 14, 2007, at which the mother was found in contempt for reasons stated.
 The court did not find her in contempt of any additional orders and refused father’s request for sanctions in response to the situation.
 The court awarded the mother sole legal custody of the children and allowed her to relocate with the children to Wisconsin at the end of the school year (2006-7).
 The court’s decision was based on the “significant history of domestic violence.”
 The court found that the mother had been a victim of domestic violence at the hands of the father while the children were present.

 The trial court also found that the children had been victims of domestic violence.
 It was ordered that the children receive counseling.
 The father was awarded unsupervised parenting time.
 A long-distance parenting plan was set in place to take effect at the end of the school year when the mother and children relocated.
 The father responded to the decision by filing an appeal.